Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="using-apply-services"></a> Apply Services to Hosts

-The sample configuration already ships a detailed example in [hosts.conf](4-configuring-icinga-2.md#hosts-conf) and [services.conf](4-configuring-icinga-2.md#services-conf) for this use case.
+The sample configuration already includes a detailed example in [hosts.conf](4-configuring-icinga-2.md#hosts-conf) and [services.conf](4-configuring-icinga-2.md#services-conf) for this use case.

 The example for `ssh` applies a service object to all hosts with the `address`